Battle of Plattsburgh: Land battle

-When a messenger arrived and notified Prévost that Downie's ship had been defeated on the lake he realized that without the navy to supply and support his further advance, any military advantage gained by storming Plattsburgh would have been worthless.
-Prévost considered he therefore had no option but to retreat, and called off the assault.
+When a messenger arrived and notified Prevost that Downie's ship had been defeated on the lake he realized that without the navy to supply and support his further advance, any military advantage gained by storming Plattsburgh would have been worthless.
+Prevost considered he therefore had no option but to retreat, and called off the assault.
 Bugle calls ordering the retreat sounded out along the British lines.

 Robinson's brigade had been misdirected by some British staff officers and missed the ford which was their objective.
-Once they had retraced their steps, Robinson's brigade, led by eight companies of light infantry soon drove the defenders back, and the British had crossed the ford and were preparing to advance, when the orders arrived from Prévost to call off the attack.
+Once they had retraced their steps, Robinson's brigade, led by eight companies of light infantry soon drove the defenders back, and the British had crossed the ford and were preparing to advance, when the orders arrived from Prevost to call off the attack.
 The light company of the British 76th Regiment of Foot had been skirmishing in advance of the main body.
 When the bugle calls to retire were heard it was too late and they were surrounded and cut off by overwhelming numbers of American militia.
 Captain John Purchas, commanding the company, was killed in the act of waving a flag of truce (his white waistcoat).
 Three officers and 31 other ranks of the 76th were made prisoner.
 The 76th also suffered one other man killed and three wounded.

 Major General Brisbane protested the order to retreat but complied.
 The British began their retreat to Canada after dark.
 Although the British soldiers were ordered to destroy ammunition and stores they could not easily remove, large quantities of these were left intact.
 There had been little or no desertion from the British army during the advance and the skirmishing along the Saranac, but during the retreat at least 234 soldiers deserted.
-Very few of these desertions were from the Peninsular War veterans or the two Canadian units in Prévost's force; most were from the Regiment de Meuron, which was a mixed bag of several nationalities, the 2/8th Regiment, which was a second-rate unit decimated by sickness in the Walcheren Campaign, and the 1/27th Foot, which had been stationed in Malta and had seen action in the abortive Siege of Tarragona.
+Very few of these desertions were from the Peninsular War veterans or the two Canadian units in Prevost's force; most were from the Regiment de Meuron, which was a mixed bag of several nationalities, the 2/8th Regiment, which was a second-rate unit decimated by sickness in the Walcheren Campaign, and the 1/27th Foot, which had been stationed in Malta and had seen action in the abortive Siege of Tarragona.

 The British casualties during the land engagement from 6–11 September were 37 killed, 150 wounded and 57 missing.
 Macomb reported 37 killed, 62 wounded and 20 missing but these losses were for the regular U.S. Army troops only.
 Historian William James remarked that the "general return of loss among the militia and volunteers, no where appears".
 General Macomb wrote to his father that the American loss "in the land battle" was 115 killed and 130 wounded, a figure which suggests considerable casualties among the militia and volunteers.